Reaction-diffusion dynamics of the weakly dissipative Fermi gas: Results

 In Fig.~\ref{fig:conv}(a), in particular, we plot the density $n(\tau)$ as a function of $\tau$ for various values of the lattice spacing $a$.
 The amplitude of the decay depends on the chosen value of $a$.
 The decay exponent, on the other hand, does not and the corresponding decay law is

 This is shown in Fig.~\ref{fig:conv}(b), where the effective exponent $\delta(\tau)$ \eqref{def:delta} is plotted for various values of $a$.
 In all the cases $\delta(\tau)$ converges rapidly to $-1$.
 This result shows that in the reaction-limited regime binary annihilation and coagulation do not belong to the same universality class since they show asymptotic decays with different exponents \eqref{n_ann} and \eqref{eq:coagulation_continuum_exponent}, respectively.
 This in contrast with classical RD systems, where binary annihilation and coagulation are shown to display algebraic decay with analogous exponents \cite{henkel1995equivalences,henkel1997reaction,krebs1995finite}.
 For lattice fermionic systems the inequivalence between binary annihilation and coagulation had been observed in Ref.~\cite{perfetto22}.
 Here, we show that such inequivalence is not a lattice effect as it is robust with respect to taking the continuum limit.
+This surprising result is a direct consequence of the fermionic statistics and can be intuitively understood by looking at the structure of the jump operators \eqref{eq:binary_ann_continuum_FB} and \eqref{eq:coagulation_continuum}.
+The binary annihilation jump operator \eqref{eq:binary_ann_continuum_FB}, indeed, contains a pair of fermionic annihilation operators and it therefore accounts for the fermionic hard-core repulsion between the pair of nearby annihilated fermions only.
+The coagulation jump operator \eqref{eq:coagulation_continuum}, on the contrary, contains three fermionic operators.
+As a consequence, this operator feels the hard-core repulsion between the removed fermion and all the other fermions on its left (this simply follows by applying the definition for the action of a fermionic field operator $\psi(x)$ over a many-body state expressed in second quantization).
+The fermionic hard-core constraint in coagulation thereby induces an effective long-range repulsion which averages fluctuations over a larger number of repulsively interacting fermionic pairs.
+This intuitively explains the emergence of mean-field decay \eqref{eq:coagulation_continuum_exponent} for fermionic reaction-limited coagulation.
 We also note that in continuum space while for binary annihilation the amplitude of the decay \eqref{eq:n_fd} is universal, i.e., independent on the lattice spacing, for coagulation it is not as it depends on the UV cutoff.

 In Fig.~\ref{fig:c}, we plot the occupation function $C_q(\tau)$ as a function of $q$ for various times and a fixed temperature $T=0.01$ (the same value used in Fig.~\ref{fig:conv}).
 In Fig.~\ref{fig:c}(a), one sees that similarly to the case of binary annihilation, $C_q$ becomes peaked around $q=0$, while higher momenta decay rapidly.
 Differently from annihilation, as shown in Fig.~\ref{fig:c}(b), initially unpopulated modes $q^{\star}$, such that $C_{q^{\star}}(0)=0$, can get populated as time progresses.
 This can be understood by inspecting the right hand side of \eqref{eq:gamma_rate-sum} which is not positive definite, differently from \eqref{eq:rate_alpha}.
 We also observe that the occupation of initially unpopulated modes is not monotonic in time, as it first increases to some non-zero value before eventually decaying to zero, as it must be since coagulation necessarily drives the system to a stationary state void of particles.